 A sauna for the everyday!

 An authentic sauna experience takes time so expect to spend 1 – 2.5 hours at a sauna house.
 The time is spent in cycles of heating (in the sauna), cooling (cool water shower), and resting.
 In order to achieve the most out of your sauna stay you should repeat this cycle 3 or 4 times.
 Each person finds their own variation on the cycle.
-An example of an individual perfect sauna cycle might look like the following:
+An example of what an individual’s perfect sauna cycle might look like is:

 1. soapy shower before entering and pat dry

 2. initial warm up in the traditional sauna – dry (15 minutes)

 5. round two in infrared or traditional sauna (10-15 minutes)